-Focal points, as used in Total Immersion, are packages of such information about how the body position or a part of the movement pattern should look and feel.
+Focal points, as we use them, are packages of such information about how the body position or a part of the movement pattern should look and feel.
 It is both a diagnostic device and a command given to a part of the body to conform to the model held in the mind of the athlete.
 They are used for detection, correction, improvement and protection.
 They make up a vital piece of the athlete’s control panel.

 Even when the skill being practiced is primarily physical, a major factor is the development of proper mental representations.
 Consider a competitive diver working on a new dive.
 Much of the practice is devoted to forming a clear mental picture of what the dive should look like at every moment and, more importantly, what it should feel like in terms of body positioning and momentum. (page 60)

 Speaking of diving – the Chinese dominate the sport.
 Here are some insights from Coach Rett who has worked with them, as well as a video of highlights training with the Chinese team.
 And, if you hear anyone starting to whine because their coach requires them to focus too much, you can read about the reasons a British coach prefers to work with swimmers in China.
 After reading that I am tempted to move there myself…

 Build A Tool Box